top of page

 1. Drink a glass after waking up and while getting ready for your day

 Instead of that morning cup of Joe, or maybe just before, make an effort to drink at least a glass of water to get your system running.
+A hot cup of water is even better.
 Being asleep for hours at night, your body is in need of the hydration, just as if you were awake during the day.
 This early start also gets your metabolism going , helps your body flush out toxins, and can also prevent you from overeating throughout the day.
 Adding lemon or apple cider vinegar to this first glass in the morning can greatly help with weight loss, especially in the midsection, a problem area for many.

 Detox water is infused water that helps flush your system of toxins and improves your health.
 Many people love this infusion of water because it adds some flavor to their necessary water intake.
 By allowing the water to sit with the whole fruit slices in the fridge, fruits such as lemons and limes truly allow their nutrients to infuse the water.